8.6K

 Available through: PodBean, Apple iTunes, YouTube, Spotify, Amazon Music, iHeartRadio, PlayerFM.
 ListenNotes, Podchaser, Boomplay

-Show Notes: https://fipa.bc.ca/nm/20251011-access-and-privacy-online/
+Show Notes: https://fipa.bc.ca/nm/20260115-access-and-privacy-online

-Individual Stories: https://fipa.bc.ca/tag/2025-season-episode-41
+Individual Stories: https://fipa.bc.ca/tag/2026-season-episode-02

-Stop Bill C-4 Part 4 https://fipa.bc.ca/bill-c-4-2025/
+- FIPA Bill C-4 Part 4 Dashboard: https://fipa.bc.ca/fipa-bill-c-4-part-4-dashboard/

 Support these efforts by subscribing or donating.